The Dividend Champions Companies

 By: Ned Piplovic,

 Dividend Champions are simply stocks that have boosted their annual dividend income distributions for at least the last 25 consecutive years.

 While similar to the Dividend Aristocrats, the Dividend Champions list includes more securities as it has no market capitalization requirement.
-On the other hand, the original market capitalization minimum for inclusion in the Dividend Aristocrats list was $3 billion.
+The original market capitalization minimum for inclusion in the Dividend Aristocrats list was $3 billion.
 In addition to the minimum capitalization requirement, Dividend Aristocrats also must be components of the S&P 500 Index.
-Since the current minimum market capitalization for inclusion in the S&P 500 of $5.3 billion exceeds $3 billion, the capitalization minimum for inclusion among the Dividend Aristocrats is pretty much obsolete.
+Since the current minimum market capitalization for inclusion in the S&P 500 of $5.3 billion exceeds $3 billion, the capitalization minimum for inclusion among the Dividend Aristocrats is effectively obsolete.